Image: candy1812 / stock.adobe.com

 Reinsurance refers to a system in which insurance companies can pass off certain high-cost claims to a third party (the reinsurance program).
 Reinsurance kicks in when a claim reaches a certain level, and then the reinsurance program pays a percentage of the claim until it reaches another certain level.
 The ACA included a federal reinsurance program, but it was temporary and only lasted through 2016.
 To counter rising premiums and stabilize local insurance markets, states are increasingly pursuing their own reinsurance program.
-As of 2021, fourteen states are receiving federal “pass-through” funding for reinsurance.
+As of the 2013 plan year, seventeen states are receiving federal “pass-through” funding for reinsurance.

 Reinsurance results in lower overall premiums, which means premium subsidies are also lower.
 Instead of having the federal government keep the savings from the lower premium subsidies, a state can use a 1332 waiver to have the savings pass through to the state.
 Then the money is used by the state to cover the majority of the cost of operating the reinsurance program.

 H.B.2539 / SB1071 was considered by Missouri lawmakers in 2018, but neither bill reached a full vote.
 The legislation would have reactivated the former Missouri Health Insurance Pool (the state’s pre-ACA high-risk pool), but it would have become the Missouri Reinsurance Pool instead.
 The fees that were previously assessed on insurers under the MHIP would have started to apply again, to be used to fund the reinsurance program.
 Between 1991 and 2014, carriers in Missouri paid an average of nearly $6.5 million per year in fees for MHIP.